ulasdenizz/How-In-Game-Inflation-Models-Drive-Player-Spending/README.md

 # Hypothesis Testing

-To calculate the significance of the correlation between the Usage rate and the HP I used Pearson correlation.
+My null hypothesis is the statement that there is no correlation between these 3 variables and these variables are not affecting each other.To calculate the significance of the correlation between the Usage rate and the HP I used Pearson correlation.
 After finding some correlation between these values I also calculated HP vs. Revenue and Usage rate vs. Revenue but used a partial correlation method to accommodate for the ageing of the game which naturally decreases the revenue (verified by the data analysis).
+After doing mentioned correlation tests, I find the p values of the given correlations (detaily explained in the Findings section).

+# Findings

+## EDA

+## Hypothesis Testing